iv-org/documentation/docs/hide-instance-behind-proxy-server.md

     Then you optionally preserve the IP address of your clients using for example on NGINX set_real_ip_from and real_ip_header.

+## Warning

+Adding an extra layer like a proxy server **will** add more latency, thus increase the response time from your final server to your browser.
+That's why for the part where you are going to rent a proxy server, you should choose a server close to your existing server(s).

+It should be noted, in the 4th step of the instructions, you will be able to remove this latency for a major part of the users of your instance (around 90% - people using modern browsers).
+The rest will experience this *added* latency which won't result in a decrease of the user experience if you choose your server wisely.

 ## Requirements

 - Your main web server should support the proxy protocol, it's possible to do it without it (later on in the tutorial).
 Non-exhaustive list of web servers that support it: